Pawan Kumar (director)

-Pawan Kumar (born 29 October 1982) is an Indian film director, actor, producer, and screenwriter from the Kannada film industry.
+Pawan Kumar (born 29 October 1982) is an Indian film director, screenwriter and actor who primarily works in Kannada cinema.

 Pawan Kumar is well known for writing the films Manasaare and Pancharangi.
 His directorial debut Lifeu Ishtene (2011) and the 2013 psychological thriller Lucia became one of the biggest turning points of his career.
 Being from a theatre background, he wrote scripts for plays on stage before working as an associate director with Yograj Bhat.
-He has also acted in the plays he wrote namely "The Final Reharsal" (2002) which is about an actor and reality television and "The woman in me" which is loosely based on the concept that there is a woman in every man and vice versa.

-Pawan also holds a production house named Pawan Kumar Films.
-Recently during lockdown, Pawan gave free online workshop on YouTube.
-He also shot a short film at home- A Labour unthanked.
+In 2023, he wrote and directed the Malayalam film Dhoomam, which was released to negative reviews.